Calculate the Size of a Futures Market Trade

 Establish Your Limit

 The last step focused on account risk; this step focuses on the actual trade, and how many ticks you are willing to risk on it.
 Trade risk is determined by the difference between your entry point and your stop loss level.
 Your stop loss location should give enough room for the market to move in your favor but should get you out of the trade if the price moves against you (doesn't do what you expected).

 Your trade risk may vary by trade, or you may have a fixed trade risk.
 For example, you could choose always to use a four stick stop loss when day trading the S&P 500 E-mini futures contract.
 Or always use a 10 tick stop loss when day trading crude oil futures (just examples, not necessarily recommendations).

 It may also vary, sometimes risking three ticks on an S&P 500 E-mini trade, and other times risking four or five ticks, depending on market conditions.
 On each trade, you must know the size of your stop loss (distance from the entry point, in ticks).
-This is the final piece of information you need before you can calculate your ideal futures trade size.
+It is the final piece of information you need before you can calculate your ideal futures trade size.

 Calculate Your Ideal Futures Trade Size